vislearn/dsacstar/README.md

   year={2020}
 }
 ```
-This code builds on our camera re-localization pipelines, namely DSAC and DSAC++:
+This code builds on our previous camera re-localization pipelines, namely DSAC and DSAC++:

 ```
 @inproceedings{brachmann2017dsac,